nujabes403/generator-klay-dapp/generators/app/templates/tutorial/3-scaffolding.md

 \- `$ yo klay-dapp` - Scaffold klay-dapp your empty folder.

 Now you can see files are populated to your folder, 'tutorial'.
-Let's see what file is added in detail.
+Let's see each file in detail.

+#### \*Just want to run tutorial app right now?
+If you have experience for developing klaytn-based blockchain application before, you could skip following tutorial.
+Just type `$ npm run local`, you can run tutorial app immediately.

 [Next: Directory structure](4-directory-structure.md)